CEA-LIST/Cingulata/experiments/ComBoPaperCode/README.md

 In the CMakeLists in Time/src change the path to tfhe library (tfhelib path in TFHE_PREFIX).

-Place yourself in folder Time.
+Place yourself in folder ComBoPaperTime.

 In command line write :
 cmake -S . -B ./build